Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible]

 A: Yes.
 I have a psychologist in Santa Fe, New Mexico.
 She came to me about five or six years ago, and she's an expert witness for the federal government.
 You know, she, you know, like McVeigh, she was a psychologist that, you know, questioned him and had, you know, interviews with him to determine whether he was sane to go on trial or not.
 So she's pretty high powered.
-She's had asthma most of her life on inhalers and Pregnizone and some other drugs.
+She's had asthma most of her life on inhalers and prednisone and some other drugs.
 She's down to maybe taking a tenth of her medication and rarely takes an inhaler at all.
 She always had red eyes because of that.
 She said she always looked stoned when she was up on the witness stand.
 So she says, is there anything I can do about that?
 I said, yes, just drop a few drops a day.
 Take a, you know, eye dropper.
 Break an egg into a glass.
 Take some egg white and drop two drops into each eye.
 Put your head back and pull your eyelid lashes completely, eyelids completely away from the eye.
 And then roll your eye around for about a minute.
 So she did that about three days a week.
 And about, I think it was three months after, a year and three months after she's on the diet, she called me in a panic one day.
 She said, my eyes are so bad I can't see.
 I can't even read signs on the road anymore.
 This diet isn't working.
 I said, wait a minute, wait a minute, wait a minute.
 You have multiple problems.
 The diet's taking care of some of them and you've only been on the diet a year and three months.
 It's like they'll repair you and everything.
 You know, a year and three months, it takes 40 years to clean up everything and rebuild everything five times before you'll be optimal.
 So if you're still having eye deterioration, that's probably because of your medication that you're still taking, you need to go to the optometrist and get a new prescription.
 So she went to the optometrist and her eyesight was about 23, 30% better.
 So she had to have a reduction in her prescription.
 She's the first person I knew that put the egg white in her eye on a regular basis, but she got an instant improvement.
 So I started suggesting other people who wanted to improve their eyes that they put it regularly in their eyes, the egg white.
 And sure enough, it stops...
 In every case of people who had continued to degenerate even on the diet with their eyesight, it stopped it immediately.
 And for most people, it reverses it.

 Q: Do you do it in the morning or at night?